 - Burrata cheese – Has soft, stringy curd and fresh cream.

-- Provolone cheese – Has a light color with a mellow flavor that is smooth and cuts without crumbling.
+- Provolone cheese – It has a light color with a mellow flavor that is smooth and cuts without crumbling.

 - Hot sopressata – For extra spiciness.

 - Sweet soppressata – For smooth and meaty texture.

 - Fresh ricotta cheese – Because of its mild flavor and versatility, it goes well with both sweet and savory recipes.